 At the end of each month, Mayor's 100 businesses will submit an invoice via email to the OCC Program Coordinator that itemizes the number of hours per week in which the student worked.
 Businesses may opt to use the inovice template illustrated on the right or they may use their standard invoice form.
-Under the Mayor's 100 Campaign, businesses will be reimbursed for 50% of the wages earned by a LEAD student employee up to 240 hours.
+Under the Mayor's 100 Campaign, businesses will be reimbursed for 50% of the wages earned by a LEAD student employee up to 240 hours for up to 6 months.
 How those hours are distributed are negotiated by the business and the student employee.
 A business may also choose to pay 100% of the wages, therefore forgoing the invoicing process.
-Businesses often decide to extend the employment experience beyond their 240 hour commitment and this is welcomed.
-In such a case. businesses will assume 100% of the cost of an such extension.
+Businesses often decide to extend the employment experience beyond the 6 month commitment and this is welcomed.
+In such a case, businesses will assume 100% of the cost of an such extension.